LIVE

 Wear and Carry Permit (WCP): Concealed Carry in Maryland

-TL;DR: Maryland is shall-issue for the Wear and Carry Permit post-Bruen.
+TL;DR: Maryland gun laws shifted to shall-issue for the Wear and Carry Permit post-Bruen (2022).
 16-hour initial training, 8-hour renewal training, fingerprints, background check.
 Only concealed carry is permitted — open carry of handguns is prohibited.

 Before the 2022 Bruen decision, Maryland was a may-issue state where most WCP applications were denied for lack of “good and substantial reason.”
 Bruen struck down that standard, and Maryland now issues WCPs on a shall-issue basis under Md.
 Code Pub.
 Safety § 5-306 to any qualifying applicant.